ded/klass/README.md

     new SuperHuman('Zelda').walk()

-Klass is [Common JS](http://commonjs.org) compliant provides the [Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1) interface to allow two flavors of development.
+Klass is [Common JS](http://commonjs.org) compliant and provides the [Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1) interface to allow two flavors of development.
 See the implementations below:

 browser environment